Diabetes is a group of metabolic diseases in which a person has high blood sugar, either due to the body producing too much or not enough insulin.

 It will provide you with specialist medical, nursing and dietetic assessment, treatment and care to best manage your diabetes and promote self-management where possible.

 There are three main types of diabetes:

 - Type 1 diabetes is less common than Type 2.
-This is a result of when the body does not produce enough or fails to produce insulin.
+This occurs when your body fails to produce insulin or does not produce enough.

-- Type 2 diabetes makes up about 90% or more of those with diabetes.
-This is a result of insulin resistance, which is when cells fail to use insulin properly.
+- Type 2 diabetes makes up about 90% of diabetes cases.
+It is caused by insulin resistance, which is when cells fail to use insulin properly.

-Both of these types of diabetes can cause serious health problems if the blood sugars are not "controlled" i.e. kept as normal as possible.
+Both types of diabetes can cause serious health problems if the blood sugars are not "controlled" i.e. kept as normal as possible.